 European Neighbourhood Policy - East - indicators for sustainable development goals

-Contrary to the situation in the EU (where the female unemployment rate was higher), in 2017 the unemployment rate for women was lower than the rate for men in five European Neighbourhood Policy-East countries, the exception being Azerbaijan.
+Contrary to the situation in the EU, where female unemployment was higher than male, in 2019 the unemployment rate for women was lower than for men in Belarus, Moldova, Georgia and Ukraine.

 This article is part of an online publication and presents a set of indicators in relation to sustainable development; it focuses on information for the six countries that together form the European Neighbourhood Policy-East (ENP-East) region: Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
-Note that data shown in this article for Georgia exclude the regions of Abkhazia and South Ossetia over which the government of Georgia does not exercise effective control and data for Moldova exclude Transnistria.
-The latest data for Ukraine may refer to a number of different geographical areas (see specific footnotes for precise coverage).
+Data shown for Georgia exclude the regions of Abkhazia and South Ossetia over which Georgia does not exercise control and the data shown for Moldova exclude areas over which the government of the Republic of Moldova does not exercise control.
+The latest data for Ukraine generally exclude the illegally annexed Autonomous Republic of Crimea and the City of Sevastopol and the territories which are not under control of the Ukrainian government (see specific footnotes for precise coverage).

 Sustainable development goals

-This article follows a descriptive approach, presenting a statistical picture of the situation for a number of SDGs that have been selected primarily on the basis of data availability; as such, the article covers only 5 of the 17 SDGs.
+This article follows a descriptive approach, presenting a statistical picture of the situation for a number of SDGs that have been selected primarily on the basis of data availability.
+In consequence, the article covers only 5 of the 17 SDGs.
 It provides a summary of the targets developed by the UN for each of these five goals and presents specific indicators — among those selected by the UN — to measure progress being made towards achieving these goals.

 Ending poverty in all of its forms across the world

-The first SDG is concerned with ‘ending poverty in all of its forms across the world’.
-One of the targets to measure progress in this area concerns reducing by at least half the proportion of men, women and children of all ages who are living in poverty according to national definitions by 2030 (Target 1.2).
+Sustainable Development Goal 1 is concerned with ‘ending poverty in all of its forms across the world’.
+One of the targets to measure progress in this area concerns reducing by at least half the proportion of men, women and children of all ages who are living in poverty, according to national definitions, by 2030 (Target 1.2).
 To do so, the UN has defined Indicator 1.2.1 as the proportion of population living below the national poverty line, by sex and age.

-The data presented in Figure 1 shows the proportion of the population considered to be at-risk-of-poverty before social transfers; this share is calculated in relation to those living with an income that is inferior to 60 % of the national median equivalised income (the most commonly used definition for the poverty line).
+The proportion of the population considered to be at-risk-of-poverty after social transfers is presented in Figure 1; this share is calculated in relation to those living with an income that is inferior to 60 % of the national median equivalised income, the most commonly used definition for the poverty line.
 Poverty rates measure the proportion of the population who are living below the poverty line.
-They are a relative measure because they are calculated separately for each country; someone who is below the poverty line in one country might be above it in another country (given they have the same income).
+They are a relative measure because they are calculated separately for each country.
+A person who is below the poverty line in one country might have the same income as someone above the poverty line in another country.

 Ensure healthy lives and promote well-being